isomerpages/moe-nanchiauhigh/_co-curricular-activities/Visual and Performing Arts/Chinese Orchestra.md

 **Achievements**

 Singapore Youth Festival Central Judging for Chinese Orchestra:<br>
+2025 – Certificate of Distinction<br>
-2023 - Certificate of Distinction<br>
+2023 – Certificate of Distinction<br>
 2021 – Certificate of Distinction (Team A)<br>
 2021 – Certificate of Distinction (Team B)<br>
 2019 – Certificate of Distinction<br>